Younessian/AuCon/README.md

 ## Overview
 AuCon is a shell script (compatible with Bash and Zsh) for automating subdomain enumeration and change detection.
 It uses `crt.sh` and `subfinder` to gather subdomains and compares results to detect new findings.
+You can

+For monitoring the status and detecting changes in your discovered subdomains, you can use [Statix](https://github.com/Yunessian/Statix) alongside AuCon.

 ## Features
 - Reads target domains from `targets.txt` or command-line arguments.